 U.S. Passport Renewal by Mail: If you are renewing an adult, 10-year passport that was issued less than 15 years ago (DS-82 application), you do NOT need to come into the Consulate.
 Check requirements for renewal by mail here.
 Not only is renewal by mail easier for you, it also avoids COVID risks!
 Click here for details.

-PLEASE COME PREPARED!
-Please arrive to your appointment with all completed application forms, photos and payment (Euros, Dollars or credit cards) to your appointment.
+COME PREPARED!
+Please arrive to your appointment with all completed application forms, photos and payment (Euros, Dollars or credit cards only; no Bankomat/ATM cards).
 Detailed instructions and forms for all services can be found on this website.
 We are strictly enforcing capacity limits in our waiting room due to Austrian and U.S. government social distancing rules.
 If you are not prepared, you may be sent away and asked to return when your application is complete.
 All visitors to the Consular Section must wear FFP2 masks at all times regardless of vaccination status.